5 Effective Strategies for Overcoming Stage Fright and Performance Anxiety

 Simulate Performance Conditions

 Practice under conditions similar to those you'll face during the actual performance.
-This could mean playing in front of friends or family, recording yourself, or even practicing in your performance outfit.
+This could mean playing in front of friends or family, recording yourself with a digital voice recorder, or even practicing in your performance outfit.
 Familiarity with the pressure of performing can desensitize you to the stress of the real event.

 Anxiety often manifests physically, so incorporating relaxation techniques into your routine can be incredibly beneficial.